ABJ4403/Payback2_CHEATus/README.md

 # Payback2 CHEATus, created by ABJ4403.
 [```🇮🇩️ README Bahasa Indonesia```](https://github.com/ABJ4403/Payback2_CHEATus/blob/main/README_id.md)

+Payback2_CHEATus is a GameGuardian LUA Cheat Script for Payback 2, which is a "fork" of Mangyu's cheat script but better, less-bloated, and easier to read.

 # Features:
 ```🔫 Pistol/SG Knockback``` ```🔫 Weapon ammo``` ```🧱 Wall Hack``` ```🦠❌ 0-Malware``` ```💰❌ FOSS (Free & Open-source)``` ```etc```
 - Pistol/Shotgun Custom Knockback Value
 - Weapon Ammo Modifier
 - Wall Hack
+- Memory Buffer (technical feature that accelerates searches on area that won't change alot).
 - And more that i didnt mention here (because some of them wont work).

 If you still confused about these stuff, go to [```Wiki```](https://github.com/ABJ4403/Payback2_CHEATus/wiki) section